vernor1/CarND-PID-Control-Project/README.md

 ### Reflection
 #### 1. Describe the effect each of the P, I, D components had in your implementation.

 * **Proportional (P)** component of the PID controller only takes into account the current cross-track error (CTE) and produces the error value proportional to CTE.
-It's not enough for a reliable steering control, since a proportional-only controller tends to oscilate around the ideal trajectory.
+It's not enough for a reliable steering control, since a proportional-only controller tends to oscillate around the ideal trajectory.
 See the P-only recording below.
-* **Differencial (D)** component accounts for the rate of CTE change, thus able to handle rapid trajectory changes as well as compensate for frequent oscillations caused by the P-component.
+* **Differential (D)** component accounts for the rate of CTE change, thus able to handle rapid trajectory changes as well as compensate for frequent oscillations caused by the P-component.
 See the D-only recording below.
-* **Integral (I)** component takes into account the accumulated past CTE, respondidng to a constant added error.
+* **Integral (I)** component takes into account the accumulated past CTE, responding to a constant added error.
 It's able to handle the case of a constant drift, but for the cost of a high added initial error, while the accumulated CTE is small.
 The I-component is quite useless in this project since the simulator seems to implement a perfect steering.
-There's no difference in full PID and PD driving observed in sumulation (see the corresponding recordings below).
+There's no difference in full PID and PD driving observed in simulation (see the corresponding recordings below).

 P-only | D-only | PD
 :---:|:---:|:---: